ashs747/testbuild/app/src/react/modules/feed/components/Readme.md

-+ You POST a MYESSAGE to a FEED
++ You POST a MESSAGE to a FEED
 + You REPLY to create a COMMENT against a MESSAGE